 Nature is very precious gift for all life forms.
-Disturbance in the nature causes environmental Problems.
-These are increasing day by day as a result of development of urbanization and industrialization on earth.
-Because of unplanned utilization of resources, our planet is facing tremendous pressure results a sharp rise in temperature.
+Disturbance in the nature causes environmental problems.
+These are increasing day by day as a result of urbanization and industrialization on earth.
+Because of unplanned utilization of resources, our planet is facing tremendous pressure resulting in a sharp rise in temperature.
 Therefore, there is an urgent need to plan the consumption of the resources in sustainable manner in order to conserve natural resources for future generation.

 Sustainable development is becoming popular in the world for saving the earth.
-Utilizing resources in judicially can save the earth's precious resources.
+Utilizing resources judicially can save the earth's precious resources.
 Measurement of environmental components is the most effective step to conserve and protect natural resources.

-Environmental auditing had begun in the early 1970s with provision of civil lawsuits for non- compliance with environmental regulations.
-Environment auditing involves on site visit, collection of samples, performing analyses, and report results to competent authorities.
+Environmental auditing had begun in the early 1970s with provision of civil lawsuits for non-compliance with environmental regulations.
+Environment auditing involves on site visit, collection of samples, performing analyses, and report generation.